kohlhofer/Crossings/chapters/chapter-02.md

 He takes his parcel, nods, and steps outside.
 The sun is higher now, the street empty except for a stray dog panting in the shade.
 The dog's ribs show through its coat, and it watches him.
 He unwraps the bread, breaks off a piece, and drops it near the dog.
 The dog sniffs, then eats, its tail moving once.

 The street is dirt and gravel, rutted from the spring rains.
 A few chickens scratch in the dust, and a rooster perches on a fence post, watching.
-From somewhere comes the sound of a hammer on metal, the steady rhythm of work.
+From somewhere comes the sound of a hammer on metal, irregular, then stopping.
 The river moves beyond the trees, its current brown and thick.

 He stands for a moment, bread and salt in hand, watching the world continue.
 Through the dusty window, Ada closes the ledger, sweeps the counter.
 Her movements are economical, practiced.